 Comparing the rates for these companies is a snap.
 All you have to do is complete the form on the right to activate our quoting system and look for these companies: North American Life Insurance and American National Life Insurance.

-We normally have our applicants apply by telephone using the simple and quick SnapApp process.
-A telephone application can take less than 20 minutes to complete, and all you have to do is sit back, listen to the young lady ask you the application questions, and then answer them.
+We usually always have our applicants apply by telephone using the modern simple and quick SnapApp process.
+A telephone application can take less than 20 minutes to complete, and all you have to do is sit back, listen to the girl ask you the application questions, and then answer them.

-This makes the process of paper or online applications obsolete.
-If you never applied for life insurance before using a telephone application, you can in for a real treat.
+This makes the process of writing paper or online applications obsolete.
+If you have never applied for life insurance before using a telephone application, you could be in for a real treat.

 It is basically like having multiple policies simultaneously but only paying for one.
 I know you have questions about these plan designs, so don’t hesitate to contact me.
 We are available seven days a week to answer your questions.

 All the best,

-If you have questions about these excellent plans, contact us today to help you with no cost or obligation.
+If you have questions about these excellent plans, contact us today to help you at no cost or obligation.
 We are insurance brokers that work for our clients, not the insurance companies.
 Our job is to help you get approved for the best policy at the best rates.
 You can also set up a time at your convenience to talk.
 Thank you for taking the time to read this blog post!